 As with any tooth, excessive force or impact can cause a dental implant to crack or become loose.

-Some people may apply excessive force to their dental implant without even realizing it.
+Some people may apply excessive force to dental implants without even realizing it.
 For example, some people grind, or brux, their teeth while sleeping.
-People who are prone to this behavior may need to wear a mouth shield to prevent damage to the implant as well as their natural teeth.
+People who are prone to this behavior may need to wear a mouthguard to prevent damage to the implant as well as their natural teeth.

 Peri-implantitis is a type of gum disease that causes loss of the bone supporting the implant.
 It develops due to chronic inflammation at the site of the implant.